 Cloth Diapers and Wipes

 I used cloth diapers to some extent with all of my kids, and we absolutely loved them.
 It’s a pretty big initial purchase, but there are lots of ways to save.
-It can save thousands over the span of the diapering years.
-The best part is that cloth diapers in good shape can be re-sold when you’re finished with them.
+Choosing cloth diapers can save thousands over the span of the diapering years.
+The best part is that cloth diapers in good shape can be re-sold when you’re finished with them or used for multiple children.
+My favorite type of cloth diapers is the BumGenius All-in-one.
 To learn more about cloth diapers, check out my cloth diapering series:

 - Cloth Diapering 101: Types of Cloth Diapers